 - find interface names available to nmap

 - to find servers with a particular port open on a subnet, try my Python findssh program that scans for servers without nmap.

 - If you don’t install Npcap when asked in the nmapdoes not work.
-Nmap claimed no host existed at a known working IP address.
+Nmap claims no host existed at a known working IP address.